nonnontrivial/ctts/ctts/model/guide.md

 # sky brightness model dataframe guide

+predictive sky brightess happens through a model trained on augmented publicly available data.

+the data is stored in a tarball in this repo (`gan_mn.tar.gz`).

+there are _3 main commands_ used to get the model in a state where it can deliver predictions. they should usually be run in order.

+they are:

+- `python -m data.unpack` for unpacking the tarball mentioned above
+- `python -m ctts.model.build` for augmenting the csv data from unpacked tarball
+- `python -m ctts.model.train` for training the model on the csv from build step

 > note: `config.ini` can be adjusted to tweak number of epochs in training
-> as well as the training .csv output filename (default value is used in this guide)
+> as well as the training .csv output filename (default values are used in this guide)

 ## 0. load training data